Employee development: How important is it for your company?

 On the other hand, job satisfaction is when an employee actually enjoys the work they do.
 An engaged worker will care more about the work: they will be happier and more satisfied.

-That way you’ll provide the ambitious workers opportunities for career advancement so that they won’t have to look elsewhere.
+That way, you’ll provide ambitious workers with opportunities for career advancement so that they won’t have to look elsewhere.

 According to Gallup, 59% of millennials, as job seekers, are often drawn to companies that offer opportunities for growth and development.